lxsbch/neuroCNVscore/README.md

 ## Feature matrix
 ### Feature source
-To run the neuroCNVscore on specific CNVs, these CNVs must be annotated with neuro specific features first.
+CNVs must be annotated with neuro specific features.
 A completed feature list could be found under feature folder or at supplemnetary table from our paper.

 ### Feature matrix generation
 To run the script,please make sure you have bedtools (v2.29.2) installed.
 And all the FEATRUE files shall be in bed format including: chromosome, start, end and score/information.